AppFair/appfair.github.io/index.md

 ### Can I have multiple versions of an app released simultaneously?

-No.
-There is only ever a single active version of your app that is available in the **App Fair.app** catalog.
+The most recent published and sealed release, along with a single optional pre-release version, are the only versions that will be available in the App Fair catalog.

 Users can revert to previous versions only if they have their own backup or if the older version still resides in the user's Trash after the upgrade.

 ### What permissions am I permitted to use in `Sandbox.entitlements`